ltskinner/machine-learning/books/how_to_prove_it/1_SENTENTIAL_LOGIC.md

       - x may just as well be w or k
     - y is a `free variable`
       - free variables stand for objects that the statement says something about
-      - different values of free variables affect th emeaning of a statement (and possible change truth value)
+      - different values of free variables affect the meaning of a statement (and possible change truth value)
 - **set:**
   - a collection of objects
   - the objects in the collection are `elements`